VishalIITB/Credit-Card-Detection-Model/README.md

 # Credit-Card-Fraud-Detection
-## Credit Card Fraud Detection using Neural net | Hybrid CNN-LSTM Model
+## Credit Card Fraud Detection using Neural net | Hybrid LSTM Model
-This project involves detecting fraudulent transactions in a highly unbalanced dataset using a hybrid Convolutional Neural Network (CNN) and Long Short-Term Memory (LSTM) model enhanced with an attention mechanism.
+This project involves detecting fraudulent transactions in a highly unbalanced dataset using a hybrid  Long Short-Term Memory (LSTM) model enhanced with an attention mechanism.

 # Dataset
 The dataset used for this project is collected from European cardholder data of September 2023.
 It consists of 284,807 transactions that occurred in 2 days, out of which 492 are labeled as Fraud.
 This means that the dataset is highly unbalanced with only 0.172% accounting for the Fraud transactions.
 The dataset contains 31 features, where 28 (V1-V28) are the result of a PCA transformation due to confidentiality issues.
 The remaining features are: